-E-commerce boomed during the pandemic with movement restrictions pushing consumers online.
-Having become familiar with the convenience of shopping online it is expected that e-commerce will see further gains in beer over the forecast period.
+E-commerce boomed during the COVID-19 crisis with movement restrictions pushing consumers online.
+With consumers having become familiar with the convenience of shopping online, it is expected that e-commerce will see further gains in beer over the forecast period.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).

 This report comes in PDF with additional info in Excel included.

 Understand the latest market trends and future growth opportunities for the Beer industry in Indonesia with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.

 Key trends are clearly and succinctly summarised alongside the most current research data available.
 Understand and assess competitive threats and plan corporate strategy with our qualitative analysis, insight and confident growth projections.

 If you're in the Beer industry in Indonesia, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty